rdf-connect/Tutorial-ISWC2025/content/description.md

 The day concludes with a collaborative hackathon where participants apply what they’ve learned to explore extensions or develop new applications.

-The **first session** introduces RDF-Connect at a high level, highlighting its language-agnostic processor architecture.
+The **first session** introduces RDF-C architecture at a high level.
-It also provides an overview of the tutorial’s content and a detailed description of the pipeline participants will build throughout the day.
+It also provides an overview of the tutorial’s content and a detailed description of the pipeline, participants will build throughout the day.

 The **second session** focuses on processor development.
-Participants learn to implement a processor in a chosen language and configure it for pipeline integration.
+Participants will learn to implement a processor in a language of choice and configure it for pipeline integration.
-They implement a processor that transforms triples, identifying those with a literal object and a language tag `@ja`.
+They will implement a processor that transforms a stream of RDF triples based on a configured language translation.
-It then translates these triples to English and adds them as a new triple with the language tag `@en`.
-We can implement this with a lightweight ML model translating input from Japanese to English locally.
+The implementation will leverage a lightweight ML model to perform the translations locally.
-Alternatively, we could implement a processor sending input to a remote translation service.

 The **third session** covers pipeline assembly using both existing and the participant's custom-built processor.
-Participants will construct a working streaming pipeline that pulls data, applies transformations, validates, and publishes results to a triple store.
+Participants will construct a working streaming pipeline that pulls data, applies transformations, validates, and publishes the results to a triple store.

 The **fourth session** is a hackathon, where all participants work together to either extend the pipeline created in the previous session with new data sources, or build a new pipeline using existing processors to achieve a different goal.